rob-blackbourn/bareClient/documentation/user-guide/middleware.md

 Multiple handlers may be defined.
 The client will call each handler in turn as a nested chain.

-The handlers are passed to the clinet as a list.
+The handlers are passed to the client as a list.

 ```python
 middleware: List[HttpClientMiddlewareCallback] = [